Advertiser Disclosure

 • The customer must present their EBT card and enter their PIN at the time of payment

-While EBT programs have traditionally been limited to in-person sales, the SNAP Online Purchasing Pilot Program has been operating for several years to allow online grocery purchasing and delivery using EBT benefits.
-The program is currently available in 49 states and the District of Columbia.
-Note that EBT benefits can only be used for purchasing approved items, and cannot be used to cover delivery fees, tips, etc.
+While EBT programs have traditionally been limited to in-person sales, the SNAP Online Purchasing Pilot Program has operated for several years to allow online grocery purchasing and delivery using EBT benefits.
+The program is available in all 50 states and the District of Columbia.
+Note that EBT benefits can only be used to purchase approved items and not to cover delivery fees, tips, etc.

 What You Need To Know About EBT Card Readers

 In addition to registering with the FNS and obtaining a SNAP permit, you’ll need to acquire and set up the appropriate processing hardware.
-While most popular terminals are compatible with EBT payments, you need to be aware of several specific requirements.
-First of all, your terminal needs to be able to accept PIN debit transactions.
+While most popular terminals are compatible with EBT payments, you will need hardware that accepts PIN debit transactions.
 That means you’ll need a dedicated PIN pad for your customers to input their PINs.
-While stand-alone PIN pads are available, today they’re usually integrated directly into your terminal.
+While stand-alone PIN pads are available, today, they’re usually integrated directly into your terminal.

 • Eligible farmers’ markets